identity2/Hugo-Blog/content/posts/music-in-film-terminology.md

 {{< youtube 7Ry2aSwBqX0 >}}

 # Performance Scene
 Performance scene, just as its name, means a performance occurred inside a film.
-Filmmakers often borrow the (musical or visual) structure of of performance to move the plot of the film foward in certain directions.
+Filmmakers often borrow the (musical or visual) structure of of performance to move the plot of the film forward in certain directions.

 <br />